panoply/liquify/packages/specs/readme.md

 ### Query (`q`)

 The `q` query export allows us to navigate through specifications.
-These methods are typically used within the Liquify parser and will augment the state `$` references during traversal and lexical analysis.
+These methods are typically used by the Liquify parser and will augment the state `$` references during lexical analysis.
 Almost all queries and operations update state `$` records.

 ```typescript
 import { q } from '@liquify/liquid-language-specs';